-We offer solid wood dining table and chairs with the capacity for up to 10 diners, with extending, rectangular and oval wood dining table and chairs to suit your style.
+We offer dining table and chairs with the capacity for up to 12 diners, with extending, rectangular and oval oak, painted pine and walnut dining table and chairs to suit your style.

 The dining room is arguably the most important room in the house.
 It is around the dining table that we socialise, while we eat and drink in the company of our friends and family.
 It is also a gathering point in a home, a place to catch up and wind down as well as celebrate special occasions.
 Choosing the perfect piece is not a decision to be taken lightly.
 We’ve prepared a suitably in-depth, informative and inspirational dining room buying guide, to help you select just the right dining set for your home.

 Right back to the days of the ancient Greeks through to the present day, the dining room has been as much about socialising as it has been about eating.
 It is the hub of the home, bringing people together and providing a great setting when entertaining.
 Your dining table may also see homework sessions, become a place of creativity or even double up as a home office for the week.
 It’s therefore important to invest wisely.

 The dining table is the most vital piece of furniture in the dining room, so choosing the right one for the room, for your household and your own personal tastes is essential.
 In this guide we talk you through everything you need to know about dining tables and chairs; from the different styles available, choosing the right size to suit your needs, how to care for your dining furniture and much more.

 Don’t get in a quandary when searching for your perfect dining table; revel in the choice and make sure you do your research, after all, there are a lot of options out there.

 Round Dining Tables: If you’ve got a small space; you don’t always have to compromise on size, especially when choosing dining furniture.
 Round dining tables are the perfect solution for a small space; central strutted dining tables are even more giving, allowing extra leg room.
 They are perfect social ice-breakers too, allowing everyone to get involved and stimulating interaction.